 The University Community Academic Advising Program (UCAAP) is a formal academic advising program designed specifically for first-year students to integrate community service and social change work into their Brown experience.

 The Center also works with more than 60 Brown faculty members to support their teaching, research and scholarship through the Engaged Scholars Initiative.
-A total of 44 Engaged Scholar courses are taught across 19 disciplines ranging from American Studies to Writing and Composition.
+Currently, a total of 44 Engaged Scholar courses are taught across 19 disciplines ranging from American Studies to Writing and Composition.

 The Social Innovation Initiative, created in 2007, provides opportunities for students to explore transformative, innovative, sustainable solutions to the world’s problems through venture development, cross-disciplinary courses, student groups, and connections to jobs, internships, and other opportunities to apply learning.
 These efforts sparked Brown’s selection in 2013 as an Ashoka U Changemaker Campus—a global network of entrepreneurial universities and colleges with a commitment to social innovation—and host of the 2014 Ashoka U Exchange.

-A Program in Engaged Scholarship, creating a platform for undergraduates to integrate their community work, research, and internships directly with their concentrations, will be piloted starting in fall 2014.
+A Program in Engaged Scholarship, creating a platform for undergraduates to integrate their community work, research, and internships directly with their concentrations, was piloted in fall 2014.

 As the University enters a new era, the Swearer Center will continue to work with faculty, students, and community partners to advance the ideals of engaged scholarship and impact far beyond College Hill, ideals the University has championed throughout its 250-year history.